P2 Test – Study Guide

 - Know what Restricted and Prohibited Airspace are

-- Know where Ultralight craft can and cannot fly (specifically what zones on a Sectional we cannot fly in).
+- Know where Ultralight crafts can and cannot fly (specifically what zones on a Sectional we cannot fly in).

 C. Recommended Operating Limitations for Novice Paragliding Pilots